SigmazGFX/1-4_Controller/README.md

 The LED at D13 will flash rapidly on and off (20x) once the default passcode has been set.
 At this time remove the pins from ground
 After the LED stops flashing there is a 3 second delay before the unit resumes normal operation.

+Additional note: During programming you may notice that your lock or latch device will click on and off with the corrosponding flashes of the LED on D13.
+This is normal as they share the output of the pin.
+If this behaviour is not acceptible I recommend you disconnect your lock or latch device prior to programming.